 In fact, I was told that they don’t really use their menu anymore as you can get pretty much everything on it from the buffet.

-The buffet consists of twelve different dishes, plus salad and the traditional Ethiopian “Injera” bread.
-For only $14.95, it’s a pretty good deal.
+The buffet consists of twelve different dishes, plus salad and the traditional Ethiopian “injera” bread.
+For only $14.95, it’s an excellent deal.

 Each dish is labeled at the buffet, but as the names are Ethiopian, you might not know what each dish is.

 If you are unsure, just ask Asmeret, the very friendly server (who also happens to be the chef and owner Michael’s wife).

 She can tell you whether or not something is spicy too, as some dishes have a bit of bite to them.

 My favourite dishes are the “Zebhi Dorho” and the “Aletcha”.